 Maximum group size: 12

 This trip is for women who want to enjoy the many different facets of New Hampshire’s White Mountains by foot, water and bike.
 Days will be full of activity.
 The option to relax at the hostel is always a possibility.
-If you choose to do all the activities offered, this trip has a rating of 3.
+If you choose to do all the activities offered, this trip is a challenging level 3.
 The White mountains are known for steep elevations and trails with frequent roots and rocks to negotiate.
 Hikes may involve scrambling, walking on balds (flat granite), and heights (exposed ledges).
 In some sections, expect to hike at a slower speed than you normally would hike, maxing at 1 mph.
-Prior to beginning the trip, participants should be engaging in aerobic conditioning, such as walking vigorously up hills, using a treadmill or stair stepping for 30 - 45 minutes at least 3 - 4 times a week.
+Prior to beginning the trip, participants should be engaging in aerobic conditioning, such as walking vigorously up hills, using an inclined treadmill or stair stepping for one hour at least 3 - 4 times a week.

 Rating: 1 2 4 5